Is My Child with Food Allergies Getting the Nutrients They Need to Grow and Thrive?

 Sesame Seed: protein, fiber, calcium, magnesium, manganese, zinc, and vitamins B1 & B6

-Protein: beans, edamame (soy), dairy products, eggs, fish, lentils, meat, nuts, nut butters, seeds, seed butters, seitan (wheat), tempeh (soy), & tofu (soy)
+Protein: beans, edamame (soy), dairy products, eggs, fish, lentils, meat, nuts, nut butters, seeds, seed butters, seitan (wheat), tempeh (soy), and tofu (soy)

-Calcium: dairy products, green leafy vegetables (other than spinach), & fish eaten with bones (such as sardines)
+Calcium: dairy products, calcium-fortified dairy alternatives or tofu, green leafy vegetables (other than spinach), and fish eaten with bones (such as sardines)

 Copper: dark chocolate (70% or greater cacao), seeds, shellfish, nuts, and whole grains

-Iodine: dairy products, eggs, fish, seaweed, & shellfish
+Iodine: dairy products, eggs, fish, seaweed, and shellfish

-Iron: beans, fortified breakfast cereal, meat, & seafood
+Iron: beans, fortified breakfast cereal, meat, and seafood

 Magnesium: beans, green leafy vegetables (such as spinach), nuts, seeds, and whole grains